azadbolour/boardgame/scala-server/README.md

 - Report sack size or empty in UI.

 - UI check for noMorePlays and disable all plays.
-  Report end of game.
-  And call game end to get summary and show summary.

-- UI - button for pass.

 - UI - if sack is empty, disallow swap.